Bharat-Singhh/Portfolio/readme.md

-# DevOps Engineer Internship Assignment
+# Cloud-Native App Deployment Pipeline

 This project demonstrates my proficiency in setting up a Continuous Integration and Deployment (CI/CD) pipeline, containerization, orchestration, and monitoring in a cloud environment.
 The application I worked on is my portfolio website, built using HTML, CSS, and JavaScript.